samjulien/blog/_posts/2018-08-30-laravel-5-7-release-what-is-new.markdown

 ---

 **TL;DR:** **Laravel 5.7** is a major release to the most popular PHP framework on GitHub as of this writing.
-Furthermore, [Laravel Nova](https://nova.laravel.com) was also released alongside **Laravel 5.7**.
+Furthermore, [Laravel Nova](https://nova.laravel.com) was also released.
 In this article, I'll cover the new features in Laravel 5.7 and several other changes and deprecations.

 ---